|

 In 2006 there was 200 new Leah’s in Norway.

-Biblical names are always popular, different names at different times.
 As you can see: Even Biblical names are trendy, and ”coming back”.

 Source: Øyvind Hartberg